-If you have trouble focusing on one task for an extended period of time, journaling may seem frustrating to you.
+Journaling may seem frustrating if you have trouble focusing on one task for an extended period.
 The act of writing can be very calming and therapeutic, but it requires a certain level of focus and concentration.
-If your mind wanders to all the things that you have to do, you may find it challenging to stay on track while journaling.
+If your mind wanders to everything you have to do, you may find it challenging to stay on track while journaling.

-Tip to overcome this: If you have trouble focusing, try setting a timer and concentrate on writing for that amount of time.
+Tip to overcome this: If you have trouble focusing, try setting a timer and concentrating on writing for that time.
 Alternately, rotate how you journal.
 One day, focus on what you’re writing.
-The next day, let yourself freely write whatever comes to mind, whether or not it makes sense some times just list that grocery list and discuss the meals that you want to prepare and how it makes you feel when it is completed.
+The next day, let yourself freely write whatever comes to mind, whether or not it makes sense times list that grocery list, and discuss the meals you want to prepare and how it makes you feel when it is completed.

-Journaling involves self-reflection, learning to be open and honest with yourself and getting to know yourself on a much deeper level.
-I always say it is like peeling back layers of an onion when we take the journey within.
-If you're not comfortable looking inward and examining your thoughts and feelings, you may find journaling an uncomfortable experience.
+Journaling involves self-reflection, learning to be open and honest with yourself, and getting to know yourself more deeply.
+It is like peeling back layers of an onion when we take the journey within.
+If you're uncomfortable looking inward and examining your thoughts and feelings, you may find journaling an awkward experience.

-Tips to overcome this: If you're not comfortable with self-reflection, try journaling about topics other than yourself.
+Tips to overcome this: If you're uncomfortable with self-reflection, try journaling about topics other than yourself.
 You can write about current events, your favorite TV show, or anything else that interests you.
-Share your thoughts, opinions, and feelings on the topics and even how the topics affect your life.
-Get your thoughts off you and onto something else is the main goal here.
+Share your thoughts, opinions, and feelings on the topics and how the issues affect your life.
+The main goal is getting your thoughts off you and onto something else.

-If you're resistant to change, journaling may be less effective than you wish.
+If you resist change, journaling may be less effective than you wish.
 The act of journaling can be compelling and transformative, but it requires a willingness to reflect on your life and make changes.
-If you're not ready to change your life, you may find journaling tedious.
+You may find journaling tedious if you're not ready to change your life.

-Tips to overcome this: If you're resistant to change, try journaling about your resistance.
+Tips to overcome this: If you resist change, try journaling about your resistance.
 Why are you resistant to change?
 What are your fears?
 Why do you decide to explore journaling in the first place?
 You may find exploring your resistance is not as impossible as you thought.

-If you’re truly honest with yourself when writing, journaling can be emotionally intense.
-If you're not comfortable dealing with your emotions, journaling may be an uncomfortable experience when first starting out.
+Journaling can be emotionally intense if you’re truly honest with yourself when writing.
+If you're uncomfortable dealing with your emotions, journaling may be an uncomfortable experience when first starting.

-Tips to overcome this: If you're not comfortable with emotions, try writing about them in a detached way.
-Don't judge your emotions.
+Tips to overcome this: If you're uncomfortable with emotions, try writing about them detachedly.
+Don't judge your feelings.
 Just observe them.
 What do they feel like?
 What are they telling you?
-By observing your emotions without judgment, you may find that they're not as scary as you first thought.
+By monitoring your emotions without judgment, you may find that they're not as scary as you first thought.

 Journaling is just one of the creative ways to improve yourself and your life.
-While it can be a struggle and may feel uncomfortable at first, if you’re in the right mindset and willing to do the work, the benefits can be rewarding.
+While it can be a struggle, and you may feel uncomfortable initially, the benefits can be rewarding if you’re in the right mindset and willing to do the work.
 I tend to think of how journaling was a healing aid to many before me.
-I started because of an art exhibit and wanted to leave a legacy for my family so I began feverishly penning my life and it turned into something more meaningful and healing for myself.
+I started because of an art exhibit and wanted to leave a legacy for my family, so I began feverishly penning my life, and it turned into something more meaningful and healing for me.

-I say, if you try it and find it isn’t right for you, that’s perfectly okay.
-Use the tools that work best for you to overcome the roadblocks that limit your ability to live the life you want.
-You can always connect with me and I would be delighted to work one on one with you to help get you started.
+If you try it and find it isn’t right for you, that’s perfectly okay.
+Use the best tools to overcome the roadblocks that limit your ability to live the life you want.
+You can always connect with me, and I would be delighted to work one-on-one with you to help get you started.
 Join the community to have the support you may need on your journey.